 Confidential Resources: Individuals with a statutory privilege (licensed psychologists, mental health counselors, social workers, clergy and designated medical personnel) and who are acting within that privileged role, as well as Babson employees who have been identified by the College as confidential resources for students and are not required to report information to Babson's Title IX Coordinator.
 Babson students may choose whether to seek support from any or more than one confidential resource.
-Pursuant to a Massachusetts law Relative to Sexual Violence on Campus (effective 08/01/21), Babson has designated Babson Wellness and Prevention Services (wellness@babson.edu) and Counseling and Psychological Services (caps@babson.edu) as Confidential Resource Providers who can provide students with information about: reporting options for those impacted by gender-based misconduct, available counseling and medical and health services on and off campus, available supportive measures at Babson, Babson's grievance processes to address complaints concerning gender-based misconduct, and the legal process for requesting court ordered legal protection, or reporting potential crimes to law enforcement.
+Pursuant to a Massachusetts law Relative to Sexual Violence on Campus (effective 08/01/21), Babson has designated Babson Wellness and Prevention Services (wellness@babson.edu), Counseling and Psychological Services (caps@babson.edu), and the College's Senior Director of Belonging and Inclusion and College Chaplain (dratley@babson.edu) as Confidential Resource Providers who can provide students with information about: reporting options for those impacted by gender-based misconduct, available counseling and medical and health services on and off campus, available supportive measures at Babson, Babson's grievance processes to address complaints concerning gender-based misconduct, and the legal process for requesting court ordered legal protection, or reporting potential crimes to law enforcement.

-Effective Consent:
+Consent: